 Here are the answers to the five most commonly asked questions about dethatching your lawn.

-When done dethatching, don’t forget to finish your lawn revitalization by spreading grass seed such as GreenView Fairway Formula Sun and Shade mixture across lawn and raking it into the grass – it’s great seed for sunny and slightly shaded areas.
+When done dethatching, don’t forget to finish your lawn revitalization by spreading grass seed such as GreenView Fairway Formula Sun & Shade Grass Seed Mixture across lawn and raking it into the grass – it’s great seed for sunny and slightly shaded areas.
 GreenView grass seeds feature top-rated proprietary seed varieties that are 99% weed free!
 Then, use a lawn spreader to apply GreenView Starter Fertilizer with GreenSmart.
 This product is specially formulated to encourage root growth and establishment of newly-seeded lawns.
 The 10-18-10 ratio of nutrients and phosphorus content is an analysis that promotes new seed establishment.

 Give the lawn a thorough watering – and you’re well on your way to a healthier lawn this spring!